KTHse/simple-linux-box-sync/README.md

 will be downloaded locally.
 This includes folders shared with you.
 This may potentially be a LOT of data.

-Remember to exclude Box Sync directory from local backups.
+Consider the local sync folder a local cache.
+Do not store it on file servers, remember to exclude Box Sync directory from local backups.

 ## Configurations